PiSupply/PiJuice/Hardware/README.md

 #### Special functions

 * Dual long press of SW1 and SW2 for 20 seconds will reset PiJuice HAT configuration to default.
 This applies to the MCU configuration only.
-* Holding pressed SW3 while powering up PiJuice will initiate the bootloader.
+* Holding pressed SW3 while powering up PiJuice HAT will initiate the bootloader.
 This is used only in cases when ordinary initiation through I2C does not work because of damaged firmware.

 ### DIP Switch